S-100 : A QUICK GUIDE

 Although the S-100 framework is recognized as the fundamental standard for a joint maritime data structure for e-navigation, S-100 is not limited to navigational purposes.
 The S-100 framework also consists of standards designed for different purposes, making the framework relevant for a wide variety of hydrographic, maritime and GIS communities.

-S-100 data can generate significant value not only for navigation but for the maritime industry as a whole.
+S-100 data can generate significant value for the maritime industry as a whole.

 Improve port operations: